-The NSW Government is planning to improve South Mosman Wharf as part of the Transport Access Program.
+The NSW Government is upgrading South Mosman Wharf as part of the Transport Access Program.

-The new wharf would provide South Mosman with facilities that all members of the community can access.
+The new wharf will provide South Mosman with facilities that all members of the community can access.

 In designing the new wharves, a number of areas need to be considered such as accessibility, the environment, customer safety and amenity, future demand and ferry operations.
 These are outlined in the Design Considerations factsheet (PDF, 335Kb).

-Construction of the proposal would take up to six months to complete, weather and maritime conditions permitting.
+Construction of the project would take up to six months to complete, weather and maritime conditions permitting.

 It is expected that: